ASI AbbVie New Horizons Research Award

 AbbVie is committed to moving science forward to further develop medicines that can change the lives of people living with immune-mediated conditions such as Autoimmunity and Inflammation.

 Within these therapeutic areas, AbbVie has identified gaps in immunology research, particularly in the areas of new biological pathways, druggable targets and biomarkers, leading to paucity of innovation in therapeutics and precision medicine.

-To encourage investment in emerging areas, AbbVie will sponsor a research award that recognises an exceptional Australian or New Zealand Researcher who is leading in future-focused research that has potential to advance scientific exploration in emerging areas.
+To encourage investment in emerging areas, AbbVie will sponsor a research award that recognises an exceptional Australian-based or New Zealand-based Researcher who is leading in future-focused research that has potential to advance scientific exploration in emerging areas.